-ICYMI: A trick play and brawl highlight the 1st week of 2017
+Trick play, brawl highlight 1st week of '17 in women's hoops

 Other things that happened this week:

 POLL MUSINGS: Kentucky's run in the Top 25 should end this week.
 The Wildcats edged Missouri, but fell to Texas A&M in their two games.
-Kentucky has been ranked for 132 consecutive weeks, the fifth longest active streak and seventh longest ever.
+Kentucky has been ranked for 132 consecutive weeks, the fifth longest active streak and eighth longest ever.

 UCONN KEEPS ROLLING: The top-ranked Huskies had just one game, but it wasn't much of a challenge as they routed East Carolina by 45 points.
 UConn will face South Florida on Tuesday with a chance to tie the Huskies' and NCAA record 90 consecutive victories.
 A win would equal what the Huskies did from 2008-11 and give the team a chance to break their own mark at SMU on Saturday.

-Note: This story has been corrected to show that Kentucky's streak of consecutive weeks in the poll was eighth, not seventh, overall.